cs50nestm/cs50labs/selectionsort/README.md

 This is why we say that the worst case and best case scenarios for **selection sort** are both on the order of n<sup>2</sup>.

+To submit this tutorial please use:

+`submit50 csbaxter/problems/2021/x/tutorials/bubble`

 [Download our CS50 Reference sheet on Selection Sort](https://cs50.harvard.edu/ap/2020/assets/pdfs/selection_sort.pdf)